markekraus/PSRAW/docs/Module/Update-RedditOAuthToken.md

 PS C:\> $Token | Update-RedditOAuthToken -Force
 ```

-This example demonstratees using the `-Force` parameter for initiate a token refresh on a token that has not yet expired.
+This example demonstrates using the `-Force` parameter for initiate a token refresh on a token that has not yet expired.

 ### -------------------------- EXAMPLE 2 --------------------------
 ```
-PS C:\> $NewEpireDate = $Token | Update-RedditOAuthToken -PassThru | Select-Object -Expand ExpireDate
+PS C:\> $NewExpireDate = $Token | Update-RedditOAuthToken -PassThru | Select-Object -Expand ExpireDate
 ```

 This example demonstrates using the `-PassThru` parameter to send the updated `RedditOAuthToken` to the pipeline.
 The `ExpireDate` property is then expanded and stored in `$NewExpireDate`.